COASTAL TRAILS NETWORK:

 To start from Lions Park in Salisbury [Eastern End]; From I-495 take exit 55 to Route 110 east.
 From I-95 take exit 58 to Route 110 east.
 Just before Routes 1 & 1A, take a left on Gardner St, then another left on Lions Way to Lions Park.

 The Ghost Trail is named for the "Ghost" trains that transported early automobile bodies (covered with white canvas shrouds) from Fisher Body in Amesbury through Salisbury to Detroit along the old Boston & Maine rail bed.
 This section is the Salisbury Branch of the Eastern Railroad which connected Salisbury Point-Salisbury Mills and Amesbury to the main line.
-This trail connects to the Amesbury Riverwalk & Garrison Trail at the 3 Trail Hub at its Western End and the Eastern Marsh Trail at its Eastern End.
+This East-West trail connects to the Amesbury Riverwalk & Garrison Trail at the 3 Trail Hub at its Western End and the Eastern Marsh Trail at its Eastern End.

-Heading East along the stone-dust Ghost Trail you travel alongside the solar field and into the woods along a ramrod straight rail trail.
+Heading East, along the stone-dust Ghost Trail, you travel alongside the solar field and into the woods along a ramrod straight rail trail.
 After 0.3 miles you'll pass by a Spur Trail on your right.

 Continuing along the trail you next come to Bartlett St at 1.2 miles.
-A small parking area is located here, as well as, a map board and some informational signs.
+A small parking area is located here, as well as, a Map Board and some informational signs.
 Cross Cushing St and come to an intersection at 1.5 miles.
 The old rail bed continues straight but the trail utilizes part of a RR junction bed on your right.
 The trail then turns off this junction, crosses a boardwalk and bridge to an intersection.

-Note; The Eastern Marsh Trail crosses here North to the NH border and South to the Merrimack River.
-SEE BELOW.
+Note; The Eastern Marsh Trail crosses here, North to the NH border and South to the Merrimack River.
+See Below.

-The trail continues East into Lions Park parking lot after 1.7 miles.
+The trail continues East, into Lions Park parking lot after 1.7 miles.
 Map Board, sports fields.

 Eastern Marsh Trail & Gillis Bridge Connector:

-Last Updated: August 02, 2023
+Last Updated: September 02, 2025

 Length: Eastern Marsh Trail; 3.6 miles.